 All the world’s a stage, And all the men and women merely players; They have their exits and their entrances

 So wrote Shakespeare.
-The entrance to Vienna’s Theatermuseum is on Lobkowitzplatz.
+And the entrance to Vienna’s Theatermuseum is on Lobkowitzplatz.
 Inside has a few surprises…

 - Located within a Baroque palace